stsievert/salmon/docs/source/benchmarks/active.rst

 "Test accuracy: 80%" means "80% accurate on simulated human responses not used for training."
 The local accuracy gets much better as accuracy increases.
-To visualize that, let's look at the average items closer than the true nearest
+To visualize the structure of the underlying embedding, let's look at the **average items closer than the true nearest neighbor**.
+The smaller this value is, the smoother the color gradient is above.
-neighbor:

 .. figure:: imgs/N-true-NN-dist.png
    :width: 100%